 The Campaign to Stop Killer Robots urges nations to prepare for extensive and intensive work next year, both within the CCW and outside the CCW context.
 We urge states to develop national policies, and to respond to the call by UN Special Rapporteur on extrajudicial, summary or arbitrary executions Prof. Christof Heyns for national moratoria on fully autonomous weapons.

-The Campaign to Stop Killer Robots urge states to return to the Convention on Conventional Weapons in November 2014 and agree to a new mandate to begin negotiations on a treaty to ban fully autonomous weapons.
+The Campaign to Stop Killer Robots urges states to return to the Convention on Conventional Weapons in November 2014 and agree to a new mandate to begin negotiations on a treaty to ban fully autonomous weapons.

 The following spokespersons of the Campaign to Stop Killer Robots are available for comment on the decision to begin international work on fully autonomous weapons: